routayush1/BMI-CALCULATOR-GUI-PYQT5/README.md

 # BMI-CALCULATOR-GUI-PYQT5
 A program for beginner in pyqt5 with python3.
-ITS A SIMPLE BMI CALCULATOR
+ITS A SIMPLE BMI CALCULATOR WITH GUI

 REQUIREMENT